 Decision Summary Prompts: 15 Templates for Memos People Actually Read

-Most decision write-ups fail because they bury the decision under context.
-A good decision summary leads with the decision, names who decided, lists the options considered, captures dissent, and ends with what changes tomorrow.
-These 15 templates cover the formats real teams reuse — from one-pager memos to ADRs to vendor selection write-ups.
+Most decision write-ups fail for one reason: they bury the decision under context.
+By the time the reader reaches the actual call, they have skimmed away.
+A memo people read leads with the decision, names who decided, lists the options weighed, preserves the dissent, and ends with what changes tomorrow.
+The 15 prompts below cover the formats real teams reuse — from a one-page memo to an Architecture Decision Record to a vendor write-up — and each one forces the decision into sentence one.

 Who this is for

-PMs, chiefs of staff, eng managers, founders, and ops leads who need to make decisions reviewable, searchable, and replayable for new hires six months later.
+PMs, chiefs of staff, eng managers, founders, and ops leads who need decisions to be reviewable, searchable, and replayable for a new hire six months later.

 When not to use these prompts

-A decision summary prompt should always carry six elements:
+A decision summary prompt should always carry these six:

-• Constraints: what NOT to do (no marketing voice, no speculation past facts, no PII, fit under word count).
+• Constraints — what NOT to do (no marketing voice, no speculation past the facts, no PII, fit under a word count).

-• Output format: numbered sections, markdown table, slack-friendly bullets, or 1-page memo.
+• Output format — numbered sections, a markdown table, Slack-friendly bullets, or a 1-page memo.

-• Examples / signal: 1-2 lines of “good” tone, or a previous example to mirror.
+• Signal — one or two lines of “good” tone, or a previous memo to mirror.

 Best for